iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 Now if $$t=T$$ then the $$\hat{r}_t \approx r_t $$ if $$ 0 \leq ri_t \ll 1$$.
 However for us the intrinsic rewards were not much less than zero during training.
 We believe that it is important for curiosity algorithms that the intrinsic reward decreases as the agent becomes more familiar with its environment.
 We believe that this is why CCIM-slimmed performed better than CCIM and FAST in the deep sea environment.
 Another concern we have is how the CCIM random and forward network's loss increased during training.
 It is possible that there's a bug somewhere in our code which we have not found yet.

 In the future we think it will be interesting to repeat this experiment using the deep sea environment to find the curiosity algorithms that output the intrinsic reward.
 Additionally, exploring the use of a variant of FAST or CCIM to find a reward combiner is also of interest to us.
 We wonder why a variant of FAST or CCIM wasn't employed for this purpose, as a variant of RND was used to find the reward combiner.
-We would also like to increase the number of seeds used to reduce the confidence intervals since we are training end-to-end in JAX in simple environments and so the increase in the number of seeds should not be much of an issue.
+As stated earlier, FAST, CCIM and CCIM-slimmed do no not make use reward prioritisation like BYOL-Explore Lite does.
+Therefore, repeating the experiments with the meta-learned curiosity algorithms where some form of reward prioritisation is implemented is another interesting path we hope to explore.
+We would also like to increase the number of seeds used to reduce the confidence intervals.
+Since we are training end-to-end in JAX in simple environments, increasing the number of seeds should not be much of an issue.

 ## Conclusion

 In this blog post, we studied two meta-learned curiosity algorithms, namely FAST and CCIM.
 We compared them to a non-curious agent and our baselines for the curiosity algorithms: RND and BYOL-Explore.
 Our experiments were conducted using both the empty grid-world environment and the deep-sea environment.

 FAST and CCIM both performed well in the empty grid-world, covering more of the map than the baselines when examining their heatmaps.
 This aligns with our expectations since this was the environment used to search for the curiosity algorithms.
 However, in the deep-sea environment, both algorithms did not perform well compared to the baselines.
 Conversely, CCIM-slimmed, a slimmed down version of CCIM, showed performance comparable to the baselines.
 We suspect that this is because the intrinsic reward decreased as the agent explored more.
-This behavior was not observed in FAST and CCIM, which we believe is not ideal and consider it the main flaw of these algorithms.
+This behaviour was not observed in FAST and CCIM, which we believe is not ideal and consider it the main flaw of these algorithms.

-This approach of meta-learning curiosity algorithms is novel, and we believe there's interesting work that can be done following the same approach as Alet et al., trying it with different environments to search for curiosity algorithms such as the deep-sea environment.
+This approach of meta-learning curiosity algorithms is novel, and we believe there's interesting work that can be done following the same approach as Alet et al., trying it with different environments to search for curiosity algorithms, such as the deep-sea environment.
+Moreover, BYOL-Explore makes use of reward prioritisation.
+Therefore, in the future, we hope to include reward prioritisation in our FAST, CCIM, and CCIM-slimmed implementations to see if it improves performance.
 Another avenue is using the meta-learned curiosity algorithms to search for the reward combiner.